Activity

 • Revoke unwanted access

-In addition to the actions above, you can also to audit activity.
+In addition to the actions above, you can also create reports to audit activity.

 Filter activity